 British Airways Executive Club offers lots of great partner award redemption options.
 You can expect that making a change to an award ticket or redepositing the Avios for an award ticket will cost you $55 if done online, with an extra $25 fee for doing so via the call center.

 Note that the fee varies based on where in the world you are.
 For example, at the moment you can expect to pay €42.50 in the European Union, or £35 in the United Kingdom.
+British Airways Executive Club requires you to cancel award tickets at least 24 hours before departure, so within a day of travel you can no longer refund your Avios ticket.

 There is one interesting quirk to canceling Avios awards, which is that you don’t have to necessarily pay the full cancelation fee to redeposit an award ticket booked with Avios.
 You either have to forfeit the taxes & fees or pay the fee to get your Avios refunded.